nansencenter/NERSC-HYCOM-CICE/README.md

 *NB: Throughout this documentation there will be references to $NHCROOT, Experiment directory, Region directory, etc etc. A Brief explanation of these concepts can be found in [doc/Naming.md](doc/Naming.md).*

+* Anew release is created from develop branch and merged with master on 15-11-2019*
 # Prerequisites

 The following tools are necessary